 Throughout the 2000s we developed our expertise as a U.S. Department of Housing & Urban Development (HUD) technical assistance provider, became active in financial literacy and lending issues, supported CDC standards, Community Development Financial Institutions (CDFIs), tax credit and other incentive programs that support economic development in underserved areas.

-Today, our team focuses on broad efforts that help support thriving communities such as increased community investment, sustainable homeownership and affordable housing, economic inclusion, small business growth, regional transportation and the local food economy.
+Today, our team focuses on broad efforts that help support thriving communities such as increased community investment, sustainable homeownership and affordable housing, economic opportunity, small business growth, and regional transportation.
 Backed by our membership network, we aim to create more equitable communities in Milwaukee and across Southeastern Wisconsin.

 Through our membership network, community partnerships, and program areas, our mission is to facilitate effective, cross-sector collaboration, meaningful connections, and strengthen individual and organizational capacity in Wisconsin’s community and economic development sector.